 By age 5, Reilly Dennedy had her own apartment.
 At age 7, Avery Carlon had credit cards and bank accounts and owned three businesses.
-It sounds crazy, doesn't it?
+It sounds crazy for kids in kindergarten and first grade, doesn't it?

 It is.
 And it turned out to be illegal.
 Like thousands of kids each year, Reilly and Avery had their identities stolen.
 Strangers started the businesses and rented the apartment using their names.